westteck/hcl-12-domino-docker-prep/README.md

-The script installs the domino-container repo from hcl, it installs a notes user and a limited user of your choice. it assumes you have loged into the server as root and you are using ssh keys to do so.
+The script installs the domino-container repo from hcl, it installs a notes user and a limited user of your choice. it assumes you can ssh into the server as root and are using ssh keys to do so.

 It also installs ctop, a great tool for docker containers.

-It sets up the folder structure needed for a standard domino install.
+It sets up the folder structure needed for a standard domino-container install.

 /local/github/domino-container
 /local/notesdata